-He was convicted of manslaughter in 2010, but a federal appeals court overturned the conviction, finding that he should have been tried separately from officers charged in a cover-up.
+Warren was convicted of manslaughter in 2010.
+But an appeals court overturned his convictions last year, ruling he should have been tried separately from four other former officers charged with participating in a cover-up of Glover's death.